NewhavenDisplay/NHD-0420DZW_Example/README.md

 # NHD-0420DZW_Parallel_Example
-Program for writing to Newhaven Display's Standard Character OLED **NHD-0420DZW** Series.
+Program for writing to Newhaven Display's Standard Character OLED **NHD-0420DZW** Series using 4-bit / 8-bit 6800 Parallel Interface.
 This code is written for the Arduino Uno.

 Purchase a sample from our Product Pages linked below!